 Timotej Jagrič received the Ph.D. degree in Economics from the University of Maribor, Slovenia, in 2003.
 He is full professor of applied economics and econometrics and associate professor of finance at Faculty of Economics and Business.
 He is head of the Institute of finance and banking.
 His current research interest include risk modeling, forecasting, and development of new econometric methods.
-He has published several articles in international journals and regularly attends scientific conferences.
+He has published xvi BIOINSPIRED OPTIMIZATION METHODS AND THEIR APPLICATIONS several articles in international journals and regularly attends scientific conferences.
 He works as consultants for financial institutions.